Toyama Japan Travel Guide

 Japan Post offices are numerous, efficient, and reliable for sending postcards and offers.

-While English is not widespread, making an effort to use basic Japanese phrases fosters positive interactions with locals.
+Although English is not widespread, making an effort to use basic Japanese phrases fosters positive interactions with locals.

-This section guides you through typical operating hours for businesses, banking accessibility, and airport services to streamline your arrival and departure.
+This section guides you through typical operating hours for businesses, banking accessibility, and the airport services to streamline your arrival and departure.

-Food FROM 11:30 AM-2:00 PM.
+Lunch FROM 11:30 AM-2:00 PM.
 Dinner 5:00 PM-9:00 PM.
 Izakayas may open later.

 Many Konbini are open ALL day and night, offering food, drinks, and various services.

-Access to financial services throughout your trip.
+Access to financial services during your entire trip.

 Anticipate crowds and plan bookings in advance.